Applications are being accepted for the 2018-2019 academic year via the Brown Graduate School online application.

 (Please note: the video option within the Brown Graduate School online application is NOT a requirement for the MAT program.)

-For additional information about admission, please visit the Brown Graduate School’s website.
+For additional information about admission components and process, please visit the Brown Graduate School’s website.

 Admission Inquiry Form

 If you don't plan on applying to the MAT program this year but would like to stay up to date on important MAT application news and events, please consider completing our inquiry form so that we may keep in touch.

 The Brown MAT program is looking for candidates who have demonstrated commitment to youth, an understanding of school contexts, strong content knowledge, and a record of achievement.
 We encourage candidates to share with us their experiences with children and schools in their application essay and interview.
 The MAT program reviews applications holistically.
 In order to gain the clearest understanding of who you are and what you bring to teaching, we recommend that you choose recommenders who know you well and can speak to multiple aspects of your candidacy.